 Owning a listed home is both a privilege and a responsibility.
 While its special status brings prestige and increases the property’s value, it does place restrictions on what you can and can’t do to personalise it, and also increases the cost of any approved repairs and improvements.

 However, if you are willing to invest the necessary care and funds, a listed home can become a source of great pride that enables you to help preserve Britain’s architectural heritage.
+Find out more about renovating in a house in our guide.

 Why are buildings listed?